 Forms and Endorsements

-The ISO HO 00 08 – Modified Coverage Form — has FRC as a default for homeowners’ real property valuation.
+The ISO HO 00 08 – Modified Coverage Form — uses FRC as the default for a homeowners’ real property valuation.
 FRC can also be added to a homeowners policy by endorsement.
 The ISO Functional Replacement Cost Loss Settlement endorsement, HO 05 30, is:

 [O]ne of two endorsements designed to insure an older home whose architectural style has become obsolete or simply unnecessary to the insured’s current use of the house.3